 April 1966

-After few rehearsals and a couple of gigs, Ron Asheton leaves the band (he went to play with The Chosen Few, and then The Stooges).
-Ron had just started playing and perhaps he didn’t feel comfortable playing publicly, so maybe this is why he didn’t stay long.
-He was young, more like a mascot, a friend, and a groupie (in the best way).
-Ron might have played something somewhere, but he did not know the songs.
-Ron never learned the songs.
-He might have sat in on a simple blues progression or helped out, but without knowing the songs, he was not Prime Mover material.
+After few rehearsals and a couple of gigs, “I got fired,” recalled Ron Asheton.
+“But I learned a lot in the Prime Movers, I learned all my blues progressions.”
+“Ron had just started playing and perhaps he didn’t feel comfortable playing publicly, so maybe this is why he didn’t stay long,” adds Michael Erlewine.
+“Ron might have played something somewhere, but he did not know the songs.
+He never learned the songs.
+He might have sat in on a simple blues progression or helped out, but without knowing the songs, he was not Prime Mover material.”
+Anyway, Ron eventually learned how to play the bass and soon joined as bass player another local band called the Chosen Few, and then a year later, he and Iggy formed the Stooges and… the rest is history.

 THE PRIME MOVERS BLUES BAND #3 (aka #1) (APRIL 1966 - JULY 1966)